r3eckon/BNG-BeamLegalRacing/troubleshooting.md

 Finally, please attach to your bug report any screenshots, videos or information you think could help fix the issue.
 List any steps you took to try to fix the issue.

-Simply put: the more comprehensive your bug report is, the faster the bug will be fixed.
+The more comprehensive your bug report is, the faster the bug will be fixed.